 A prize of 500 euros will be awarded to one winner, and if available, invited to read at Ó Bhéal’s tenth anniversary event on Monday 10th of April, 2017 (an additional travel fee of 100 euro plus B&B accommodation will be provided for this).
 The shortlisted poems and winning entry will also be published in Five Words Vol X – the next annual anthology of five word poems, to be launched at the same event.
 A shortlist of twelve poems including the overall winner will be announced by the first week of March 2017.

-The five words offered each week for 2015-16 are sourced from the audiences of the third year of fifty Five Word Challenges held each Monday evening during 2009-10 at Ó Bhéal – with a selection of extra words added due to deletion of duplicates, colloquialisms, etc.
+The five words offered each week for 2016-17 are sourced from the audiences of the fourth year of (fifty) Five Word Challenges, which were held each Monday evening during 2010-11 at Ó Bhéal – with a selection of extra words added due to deletion of duplicates, colloquialisms, etc.